Skip to content

 And Moody’s Analytics chief economist Mark Zandi said it was an “interesting idea” but wouldn’t do much because the typical American only lives in their house for 10 years or less.

-I don’t see how tenure matters if you’re saving money each month via a lower payment, but I digress.
+I don’t see how tenure matters if you’re saving money each month via a lower payment, but perhaps it’s because these homeowners wouldn’t have the required equity to sell.

 2 thoughts on “Could a 50-Year Fixed Mortgage Finally Solve the Affordability Crisis?”